microsoft/Kusto-Query-Language/doc/tutorial.md

 :::image type="content" source="images/tutorial/user-session-extend.png" alt-text="Screenshot of a table of results for user session extend.":::

-It's a good practice to use `project` to select only the columns you need before you perform the join.
-In the same clauses, rename the `timestamp` column.
+It's a good practice to use `project` to select just the relevant columns before you perform the join.
+In the same clause, rename the `timestamp` column.

 ## Plot a distribution